superheroCEO/python-automate-book/README.md

 # python-automate-book
-Py exercises or Automate Boring Stuff
+Python drills/exercises/practice questions for the book " Automate Boring Stuff with Python"